ckswilliams/modOpenREM/docs/i_displaynames.rst

 If you log in as a normal user then the ``Config`` menu becomes available at the right-hand end of the navigation bar at the top of the screen.

-The third option, ``View display names``, takes you to a page where you can view the list of x-ray systems with data in OpenREM together with their current display name and user defined modality.
+The third option, ``View display names & modality``, takes you to a page where you can view the list of x-ray systems with data in OpenREM together with their current display name and user defined modality.
 If the user defined modality is not set, the value contains ``None``.
 The x-ray systems are grouped into modalities and displayed in five tables: CT; mammography; DX and CR;